IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 | `00_acc_install.yaml` | ACC administrator can use this playbook to install ACC, and it will use the scripts in `acc_install_ansible` directory |

-This directory contains a playbook `00_acc_install.yaml`, a variable file `acc_env_vars.yaml`, and scripts that help with installation of ACC.
-The user should update the environment variables and then run this playbook for installing ACC.
-The playbook will call the other scripts in this directory.
+This directory contains a playbook `00_acc_install.yaml`, a variable file `acc_env_vars.yaml`, and various scripts that help with installation of ACC.

-Therefore, it is not expected for the user to modify or deeply understand the process behind these scripts.
-However, it is required that the user reads the `README.md` file in this directory before continuing with the installation of ACC.
+The user should update the `acc_env_vars.yaml` file and then execute the `00_acc_install.yaml` to install the ACC.
+The playbook will handle running the other scripts in this directory.
+As a result, it is not expected for the user to modify or deeply understand the process behind the various scripts in this directory.
+However, it is necessary that the user reads the `README.md` file before continuing with the ACC installation.

 ### File Structure of appliance_deploy_*_ansible